VirtualGeo/proto-bgfx/README.md

 ```

 ## How to include bgfx, bx, bimg library into proto-bgfx project
-You must set the cmake variable BGFX_ROOT as the path of bgfx-install on your system
+You must set the environment variable BGFX_ROOT as the path of bgfx-install on your system

 ### System Environment (linux) example
 add this line into /etc/environment file